Skip to content

 I mapped the full landscape of these programs in I mapped every major startup credit program for 2026 (most founders are leaving $500k on the table).
 That piece is the directory; this one is the application sequence on top of it.
 Read both together if you want the full picture.

 Incorporation jurisdiction matters.
-AWS Activate's higher tiers (the $25k and $100k tracks) prefer Delaware C-corps and equivalent jurisdictions.
-If you are an LLC, you can still apply, but you will sit in the lower tier.
+AWS does not publish a jurisdiction gate, but Delaware C-corp status is standard practice among the accelerators and VCs whose referral unlocks AWS Activate's Portfolio tier (up to $200k, pre-Series B).
+If you are an LLC, you can still apply, but you will likely sit in the self-funded Founders tier (up to $5k).
 Stripe Atlas exists precisely to remove this friction.

 Domain age matters.
 Most programs run a basic check on whether your domain has existed for at least 30 days and resolves to a real product.
 Apply on day 1 of your domain and you will be auto-flagged.

 A funded round unlocks tier jumps.
-AWS Activate Plus ($100k) and Microsoft Founders Hub's top tier ($150k) explicitly weight whether you've raised institutional capital.
+AWS Activate's Portfolio tier (up to $200k) and Microsoft Founders Hub's top tier ($150k) both scale up once you have an accelerator or VC referral to point to, and a funded round makes that referral easier to get.
 The good news: a $25k pre-seed check is enough to clear most of these thresholds.

 Accelerator membership unlocks ~$50k automatically.
 Y Combinator, Techstars, 500 Global, On Deck, Antler, and ~20 other recognised accelerators are listed as direct referral partners by AWS, Microsoft, Google Cloud, Stripe, and a long list of SaaS programs.
 If you have ever been in one, list it on every application.